fxlemire/COMP512/README.txt

 		abort,%0,true,==,true

 	Note that you will still need to specify a commit for the transaction, even if it's never going to be executed.
-This is because the parsing code is very simple.

 ==========